ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

-Database
+Interactions database
 ============================================

-CellphoneDB has its own database of interactions, which can be found at https://github.com/ventolab/cellphonedb-data
+CellphoneDB has its own database of interactions called **CellphoneDB-data**, which can be found at https://github.com/ventolab/cellphonedb-data

 We also provide a web server where you can search and query these interactions at https://www.cellphonedb.org/